impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 }
 ```

 We've seen a test like this before.
 The goal is to cover [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-exec#L36-L41){:target="_blank" rel="noopener"}.

-We create a hook file whose output depends on certain values being set for the [internal field separator](https://web.archive.org/web/20220715010436/https://www.baeldung.com/linux/ifs-shell-variable){:target="_blank" rel="noopener"}.
-We then set the Ruby version to the machine's default version, and run `rbenv exec` with a command that we know will be on the user's machine (the `env` command, which ships with all `bash` terminals).
-When we run `rbenv exec`, we set the value of the internal field separator to the characters which our hook depends on in order to produce the expected output.
-Lastly, we assert that the command was successful and that the output was printed to STDOUT as expected.
+ - We create a hook file whose output depends on certain values being set for the [internal field separator](https://web.archive.org/web/20220715010436/https://www.baeldung.com/linux/ifs-shell-variable){:target="_blank" rel="noopener"}.
+ - We then set the Ruby version to the machine's default version.
+ - We then run `rbenv exec` with a command that we know will be on the user's machine (the `env` command, which ships with all `bash` terminals).
+ - When we run `rbenv exec`, we set the value of the internal field separator to the characters which our hook depends on in order to produce the expected output.

-(stopping here for the day; 96843 words)
+ - Lastly, we assert that the command was successful and that the output was printed to STDOUT as expected.

+It looks like this test was introduced in response to [this issue](https://github.com/rbenv/rbenv/pull/379){:target="_blank" rel="noopener"}, which reported that [a previous PR](https://github.com/rbenv/rbenv/commit/baf7656){:target="_blank" rel="noopener"} broke the way that plugins behave.

+### Forwarding arguments

 Next test: